Handicap Parking Space Painting Requirements: Your Questions Answered

 This blue and white pavement marking is called the International Symbol of Accessibility.

-8. Is the blue background of the International Symbol of Accessibility necessary for handicap pavement markings?
+8. Is the Blue Background of the International Symbol of Accessibility a Handicap Parking Space Painting Requirement?

 Other states and territories are using or have adopted different editions of the International Building Code and use its accessibility guidelines to ensure buildings are up to code.

-While many local building codes do not explicitly state that the blue box is necessary, they still require property owners to paint handicapped parking spots with the International Symbol of Accessibility (that is white wheelchair outline on the blue box).
+While many local building codes do not explicitly state that the blue box is necessary, they still require property owners to paint handicapped parking spots with the International Symbol of Accessibility (that is, a white wheelchair outline on the blue box).

 Related: The Best Material to Fill Potholes (+ How to Fix Potholes)